Skip to content

-In 2022, the U.S. House of Representatives passed the Marijuana Opportunity and Investment (M.O.R.E.)
-Act, which would encourage more states to legalize cannabis.
-It proposed removing marijuana from the list of scheduled substances under the Controlled Substances Act.
-Though this wouldn’t free all cannabis prisoners, it would greatly reform the criminal justice system—a punitive institution that criminalizes mostly Black and Brown people—as we know it.
+Since Colorado and Washington voted in favor of recreational cannabis adult use legalization, a decade later, cannabis is more culturally relevant than ever in the United States.
+The U.S. House of Representatives recently passed the Marijuana Opportunity and Investment (M.O.R.E.)
+Act, which would encourage more states to legalize cannabis in the U.S. and make it easier for them to do so.
+Though this wouldn’t free all cannabis prisoners, it would also greatly reform the criminal justice system—a horrific institution that criminalizes mostly Black and Brown people—as we know it.
+Even in the legal market that encapsulates states with legalized recreational adult use enacted, $3.7 billion in tax revenue was generated from legal cannabis sales in 2021 alone, according to the Marijuana Policy Project.

 Cannabis use and consumption in the transgender, non-binary, and gender-expansive community

-As someone with a background in drug journalism and the cannabis industry, almost every queer or transgender person I know consumes cannabis or did at one point.
-I’ve also noticed that trans people aren’t typically invited to the conversation around cannabinoid use.
-On occasion, sexual and gender minorities are respondents; but they’re rarely interviewed by a trans person themselves.
+As someone with a background in drug journalism and the cannabis industry, I’ve noticed that trans people aren’t typically invited to the conversation.
+On the occasion they happen to be spotlighted, they’re rarely interviewed by a trans person themselves.

 Why do you love cannabis?

 “The mood for me is just the number one thing… depression is something I’ve suffered from at an early age, PTSD, obviously growing up queer… so cannabis is a great way not to make myself happy but at least help myself get to the road of choosing happiness.
 I think cannabis has made me a more present being.
-It’s made me more aware of my surroundings and myself.
+It’s made me more aware of my surroundings and more aware of myself.
 I think it has made me more confident.
 Cannabis helped give me the courage to go out and wear what I wanted to wear and be myself.”
 Laganja Estranja (she/her)

 How has cannabis helped you forge a community?